AllAboutBill/AlttprHelper/README.md

 ### 1. Download the Application

-Obtain the `ALTTPRSeedGeneratorHelper.exe` file from the [releases](https://github.com/allaboutbill/alttprhelper/releases) tab.
+Obtain the `ALTTPRHelper.exe` file from the [releases](https://github.com/allaboutbill/alttprhelper/releases) tab.

 ### 2. Run the Application